 The exercise and a subsequent review by the DOJ revealed that a number of self-promoted "plaintiff exclusive" structured settlement brokers from other firms had signed and used similar "under penalty of perjury" declarations to the United States Department of Justice in an effort to get their names placed on a list used by United States Attorneys prosecuting legal cases and with authority to appoint structured settlement annuity brokers, where the United States was a defendant.
 At least 5 brokers were removed from the list of annuity brokers as a result.

-n mid 2011, internet search for structured settlements was dominated by pages and pages of gibberish titles and descriptions peppered with structured settlement and structured settlement industry related key words, including the names of companies, On its face the search results were of little utility to consumers.
+In mid 2011, internet search for structured settlements was dominated by pages and pages of gibberish titles and descriptions peppered with structured settlement and structured settlement industry related key words, including the names of companies, On its face the search results were of little utility to consumers.
 However when a frustrated user clicked on any of the links, for some period of time the user was redirected to webuypayments.net a domain that at the time was associated with David Springer. .When I questioned Springer about it in July 2011, he sluffed it of as if it was Google's doing and the issue persisted until Springer and his company were sued by Springer competitors, first by JG Wentworth and a month later by Woodbridge Structured Funding.
 The Wentworth case, filed in Frederick County MD, settled in March 2012 and the Woodbridge case, filed in Maryland District Court, went all the way to trial in August 2014, before a Judge rendered a decision against the Mt Airy MD resident for liabilty and monetary damages.
 At the same time of the webuypayments scheme, David Springer and Sovereign Funding Group worked with a company out of Florida and St. Louis, producing commercials, one of which used a $5 actress off the FIverr.com website to fraudulently promote David Springer as a lawyer, when he was not.

 David Springer Cited by Maryland Federal Judge Garbis for Questionable Business Methods After Trial

-In his April 2015 Decisions of Law and Findings of Fact, Maryland Federal District Court judge Marvin Garbis found that in or about 2003, David Springer began operating a sole proprietorship in the structured settlement (factoring) business under the Sovereign (Funding Group) name.
+In his April 2015 Decisions of Law and Findings of Fact, then Maryland Federal District Court judge Marvin Garbis found that in or about 2003, David Springer began operating a sole proprietorship in the structured settlement (factoring) business under the Sovereign (Funding Group) name.
 By the fall of 2011 and continuing thereafter, David Springer had utilized and/or was using questionable business methods, including:

 David Springer's vivid imagination led to the creation of numerous aliases and fictitious characters or sock puppets, all of whom supposedly worked for the judicially determined "purported company", Sovereign Funding Group.
 The purported individuals, sported purported academic credentials promoted on line in public facing social media, did not check out when the academic institutions were contacted.
 Among the sock puppets that David Springer deployed was President "James Goldstein", whose LinkedIn and Google Plus profiles displayed stock photos of a middle-aged businessman.
 [Credit to Ohio insurance broker Todd Associates for the heads up.
 Todd Associates used the same stock photo that Sovereign Funding/David Springer was holding out as its chief executive].
-The David Springer created fictitious characters actually appeared to communicate with each other like 'finger puppets" and endorsed one another on LinkedIn to enhance David Springer's dastardly deception, in public facing social media.
+The fictiotious characters David Springer created, actually appeared to communicate with each other like 'finger puppets" and endorsed one another on LinkedIn to enhance David Springer's dastardly deception, in public facing social media.
 Coincidentally the fabrication of education credentials for both of the Maryland actors' aliases "Ryan Einstein" and "James Goldstein", involved a false claim of a degree (or degrees in the case of Einstein) from Yale.

 What Was Learned about Sovereign Funding Group and David Springer During The Course of The Woodbridge Structured Funding Litigation against David Springer 2011-2015.